 - Never use alcohol when taking an opioid medication.

-- Store the medication in a safe place out of sight and out of reach of children, preferably in a locked cabinet.
+- Store the medication in a safe place out of sight and out of reach of children, teens, and guests, preferably in a locked cabinet.

 Dispose of any unused or expired medication as soon as possible.
 The U.S. Food and Drug Administration offers instructions on how to dispose of any unused medication.
-See the Additional Resources section.Back to top
+See the Additional Resources section below.Back to top

 - NIH News in Health: Managing Pain, Moving Beyond Opioids